 If you are not from those countries, you can still apply for the Thailand Pass.
 If you are fully vaccinated, you can come with the sandbox programme.
 If not, choose the alternative quarantine option.

-To apply for the Thailand Pass under the quarantine exemption or sandbox programme, you need to be fully vaccinated at least fourteen days before coming to Thailand.
+To apply for the Thailand Pass under the test and go scheme, you need to be fully vaccinated at least fourteen days before coming to Thailand.

 Here’s a list of the approved vaccines: